Sankarshan03/intraday_momentum_BankNifty50/README.md

-# Intraday Momentum Strategy using Adaptive EMA (AEMA) for BankNifty
+# Intraday Momentum Strategy using Adaptive EMA (AEMA) with Market Regime Filter

 ## Overview

-This Jupyter notebook implements an **intraday momentum-based trading strategy** for the BankNifty index (^NSEBANK) using an **Adaptive Exponential Moving Average (AEMA)**.
-The strategy dynamically adjusts its smoothing factor based on market volatility (Average True Range), making it more responsive during trending periods and less sensitive during choppy/flat markets.
+This Jupyter notebook implements an **intraday momentum-based trading strategy** for the BankNifty index (^NSEBANK) using an **Adaptive Exponential Moving Average (AEMA)** with a **market regime filter**.
+The strategy dynamically adjusts its smoothing factor based on market volatility (Average True Range) and only takes trades during trending market conditions, making it more robust and selective.

-The notebook downloads 1-hour OHLCV data from Yahoo Finance, computes the AEMA, generates trading signals, backtests the strategy with and without transaction costs, and performs a walk-forward analysis to assess robustness.
+The notebook downloads 1-hour OHLCV data from Yahoo Finance, computes the AEMA, classifies market conditions, generates trading signals based on the AEMA crossover, backtests the strategy with and without transaction costs, and performs a walk-forward analysis to assess robustness.

 ---